cloudogu/k8s-dogu-operator/docs/development/async_operations_en.md

 # Asynchronous operations

 For some operations it makes sense to let the `dogu-operator` wait for event asynchronously, so that it does not does not block.
-For this purpose a stepper has been implemented in the `async` package which, with the help of requeueable-Errors it is able to execute certain actions later.
-You can compare this stepper with a state machine.
+For this purpose an executor has been implemented in the `async` package which, with the help of requeueable-Errors it is able to execute certain actions later.
+You can compare this executor with a state machine.

 The individual steps need a start state and deliver a final state.
 While the start state is fixed, the end state can vary depending on the event.
 If a step has to wait for a certain action in the cluster it can throw a